Jeff Gorell: 2014 congressional election

 In November 2013, Gorell announced he would challenge Democratic U.S. Congresswoman Julia Brownley for California's 26th congressional district, based in Ventura County.
 He and Brownley advanced past the June 3 blanket primary and faced each other in the general election.
 The Cook Political Report rated the race a "Toss-up."

 According to Stuart Rothenberg of Roll Call, Gorell is a "self-described moderate Republican": pro-choice, believes the Defense of Marriage Act was unconstitutional, and supports immigration reform, including paths to citizenship for those already here.

 He was endorsed by former State Senator Tony Strickland.

 In the November 4 election, he lost to Brownley by a narrow margin.

 Television work

 In 2019, Fox Network put in development City Hall, an hour-long Los Angeles-set drama from writer Bruce Romans (Deputy, The Punisher), The Nacelle Company, and Fox Entertainment-owned SideCar Content Accelerator.
 Gorell will serve as an executive producer.

 Personal life

-Gorell resides in Camarillo, California, and has two young sons, Jack and Steven.
-He is divorced.
+Gorell resides in Thousand Oaks, California, is married to Angelina Gorell, and has two sons from a previous marriage, Jack and Steven.